unicode-org/message-format-wg/exploration/text-vs-code.md

 ## Constraints

 Limiting the range of characters that need to be escaped in plain text is important.
-Following past precedent,
-this design doc will only consider encapsulation styles which start with `{` and end with `}`.

 The current syntax includes some plain-ascii keywords:
 `input`, `local`, `match`, and `when`.